Vox Sola

 "Vox Sola" (Latin for lone voice) is the twenty-second episode (production #122) of the television series Star Trek: Enterprise.
 It was developed into a teleplay by Fred Dekker from a story by Rick Berman, Brannon Braga, and Dekker.
 Roxann Dawson was the director.
+The episode aired on UPN on May 1, 2002.

 Set in 2100s of the Star Trek science fiction universe, an early faster-than-light starship sets out to explore a galaxy filled with aliens.
-When a strange, symbiotic alien creature boards Enterprise and captures several crew members, it's up to Ensign Hoshi Sato to decipher the creature's complex language.
+When a strange, symbiotic alien creature boards Enterprise and captures several crew members, Ensign Hoshi Sato attempts to decipher the creature's complex language.

 Plot

 On board Enterprise, there has been a minor diplomatic incident with the Kreetassans.
 As the Kreetassan vessel departs, a clear, amoeba-like entity crosses to Enterprise, and systems begin to malfunction on a ship-wide basis.
 Crewmen Rostov and Kelly are both trapped in a cargo-hold by the entity which has now grown tendrils.
 Captain Archer, Commander Tucker, Lieutenant Reed and another crewman go to investigate and are all caught as well, except Reed who escapes through the cargo-hold-hatch, severing one of the tendrils in the process.

 Ensign Mayweather suggests tracking the Kreetassans down to ask about the entity, while Doctor Phlox examines the severed tendril.
 He determines that those entrapped are becoming symbiotically linked together through the entity.
 Sato wants to communicate with it, but Sub-Commander T'Pol decides to neutralize it instead.
 Mayweather manages to find the Kreetassans, asking for any information they may have.
 They agree to share the location of the entity's home world, but only after Mayweather apologizes for the earlier incident.
 Apparently the "misunderstanding" occurred when the Kreetassans were taken to the mess-hall to find many of the crew eating in public, which they regard as highly vulgar.